* 3rd-qtr profit 20 cents/share vs Street view 18 cents

 Moynihan said on a conference call that the bank expects mortgage loan production to fall again in the fourth quarter.
 He said the bank would continue to reduce mortgage banking staff with the decline in volume.

 “It’ll never be a huge business for this company,” given the competition and thin profit margins, Moynihan said.

 When Bank of America bought Countrywide, it felt differently.
 Ken Lewis, then chairman and chief executive, said mortgages were one of the three cornerstone consumer financial products, and that the bank wanted to increase market share in that area.

 In the latest quarter Bank of America was helped by the improved performance of its loan portfolio.
 It wrote off $1.69 billion of loans, down from $4.12 billion a year earlier.

 Thompson said loan losses would decline further by the end of the year and stabilize next year at $1.5 billion per quarter.

 Sales and trading revenue for the bank’s fixed income, currency and commodities business, excluding an accounting adjustment, fell by $501 million to $2.0 billion due to lower bond-trading volumes for much of the quarter.

 Fixed-income traders were inactive for several weeks leading up to the Federal Reserve’s meeting in mid-September in the expectation that the central bank would announce that it was starting to wind down its bond-buying stimulus program.

 Bank of America sold its remaining stake in China Construction Bank Corp for $1.47 billion in September, contributing $750 million pre-tax to the bottom line.

-Bank of America shares have risen 23 percent this year, in line with gains in the KBW index of bank stocks.
-The shares were little changed in premarket trading after closing at $14.24 on Tuesday.
+The bank’s shares have risen 23 percent this year, in line with gains in the KBW index of bank stocks.